jordymeow/ai-engine/readme.txt

 Requires at least: 6.0
 Tested up to: 6.4
 Requires PHP: 7.4
-Stable tag: 2.1.0
+Stable tag: 2.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Add AI into WordPress!
 Chatbot (ChatGPT), content and images generators, copilot, model training and much more!
 Highly customizable, sleek UI.
 You will love it!

 == Description ==
-Create your own chatbot like ChatGPT, generate content or images, coordinate AI-related work using templates, enjoy swift title and excerpt recommendations, play with AI Copilot in the editor for faster work, track OpenAI usage, and more!
+Create your own chatbot, craft content and images, coordinate AI-related work using templates, enjoy swift title and excerpt recommendations, play with AI Copilot in the editor for faster work, track statistic and usage, and more!
 The AI Playground offers a range of AI tools, including translation, correction, SEO, suggestions, WooCommerce product fields, and others.
 There is also an internal API so other plugins can tap into its capabilities.
 We'll be adding even more AI tools and features to the AI Engine based on your feedback.

 Please make sure you read the [disclaimer](https://meowapps.com/ai-engine/disclaimer/).
 For more tutorial and information, check the official website: [AI Engine](https://meowapps.com/ai-engine/).
 Thank you!

 == Features ==

-* Models: GPT-4 Turbo, GPT-4 Vision, GPT-3.5 Turbo, GPT-3, etc
+* OpenAI: GPT-4 Turbo, GPT-4 Vision, GPT-3.5 Turbo, GPT-3, etc
+* OpenRouter: Claude, Gemini, Mistral, GPTs, etc
-* Add a ChatGPT chatbot (or an images creation bot) to your website easily
+* Add easily an ChatGPT-like chatbot to your website
 * Generate fresh and engaging content for your site
-* Use the AI Copilot to help you brainstorm ideas and write faster
+* Use the AI Copilot to help you tweak your content, build images, and more
-* Explore the AI Playground for a variety of tools like translation, correction, SEO, etc
+* Explore the AI Playground for a variety of tools (translation, correction, SEO, etc)
-* Create templates for everything you do, to save time and be more productive
+* Create templates for everything you do, to be more productive
-* Fullscreen, popup, and window modes for the chatbot
 * Train your AI to make it better at specific tasks
 * Moderation AI for various tasks
 * Quickly brainstorm new titles and excerpts for your posts